lphan1812/Coursera_GettingCleaningData-run_analysis/README.md

 <h6>Example of Use</h6>

+For those readers/users who have taken part in the Coursera Getting and Cleaning Data course, the run_analysis.R file should be *in* the UCI HAR Dataset folder and run from *that* location.
+For those who are obtaining everything from GitHub, the setup should work as-is.

 The directory structure for the function **must** be set up described above in *Downlaoding and Installation* (or, alternatively, as in *Documentation: Non-GitHub Data Download*).
-If an error is occurring during use, check that the pathways follow as above.
+If an error occurs during use, check that the pathways are as above and that all necessary libraries are installed.

 To use the function (while in R), it must first be sourced (as below).
-This may be called from the same location (re: directory/folder) that the run_analysis.R file is in.
+This may be called from the same location (re: same directory or folder) that the run_analysis.R file is in.
 This may require a setwd("/your/path/here") from the R command line.
 This is essentially the "install" step.

     source("run_analysis.R")